ravendb/docs/version_2/docs/client-api/querying/query-and-lucene-query.markdown

 {CODE dynamic_query_1@ClientApi\Querying\QueryAndLuceneQuery.cs /}

-will cause that the following index will be created on a server:
+will cause that the following [dynamic index](../../http-api/indexes/dynamic-indexes) will be created on a server:

 	Map:	from doc in docs.Companies
 			from docEmployeesItem in ((IEnumerable<dynamic>)doc.Employees).DefaultIfEmpty()